 class labels for in-fold observations using a model trained on out-of-fold

-Vector of class labels of the same type as the response data
+Vector of class labels of the same type as the response data used in training

 Numeric matrix of size

 Find the cross-validation predictions for a model based on Fisher's iris data.

 Train an ensemble of classification trees using AdaBoostM2.
 Specify tree stumps as the weak learners.

 rng(1); % For reproducibility t = templateTree('MaxNumSplits',1); Mdl = fitcensemble(meas,species,'Method','AdaBoostM2','Learners',t);

 Cross validate the trained ensemble using 10-fold cross validation.

 Display the maximum and minimum scores of each class.